Magyar Televízió: Location

 The Hungarian Television's central building was located in the heart of Budapest on Szabadság tér (Freedom Square), across the Hungarian National Bank (Magyar Nemzeti Bank), the U.S. Embassy, and near to the Parliament.
 The building gave room to the Stock Exchange before the war.
 It is sold now and MTV has moved to the outskirts of Budapest to a purpose-built modern building.
-The old headquarters can be reached by a five minutes walk from Kossuth tér where Metro line 2 stops.
+The old headquarters can be reached by a five minutes walk from Kossuth tér (Kossuth Square) where Metro line 2 stops.